krisarmstrong/seed/docs/internal/HEALTHCARE_MARKET_STRATEGY.md

 ---

 **Healthcare is a massive opportunity.
-LuminetIQ solves real problems with genuine capabilities, not marketing hype.
+The Seed solves real problems with genuine capabilities, not marketing hype.
 Focus, execute, dominate this vertical.** 🏥